Gaelledumont/Projet-MLA/README.md

-# Projet-MLA
+# CamemBERT Replication Study

-## Reproducing the CamemBERT Model

-This project aims to replicate the experimental results of the paper *CamemBERT: a Tasty French Language Model*.
-The goal is to implement the proposed architecture in TensorFlow or PyTorch and validate its performance on various NLP tasks using a GPU.
+This repository contains a from-scratch implementation of the CamemBERT model in PyTorch, as described in the paper "CamemBERT: a Tasty French Language Model" by Martin et al. (2019).
+This project was undertaken as a replication study to gain a deeper understanding of the model and to validate the original findings.

 ---